ZoeBijl/Gaysper/README.md

 - trans (transgender)

 You can request new cats via a [new issue on this repo](https://github.com/ZoeBijl/Gaysper/issues/new) or [message me on Mastodon](https://queer.garden/@moiety).

+## File formats

+The repository includes PNG and SVG exports which have both been optimised.
+You can find the original artwork in the included Sketch file.